ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 };
 ```

-The above code will measure times the browser has taken to receive headers from
+The above code will measure the time browser has taken to receive headers from
 the destination.
 You should try calling the `requestPort` function with several
 combinations of empty and non-empty ports.